Invocation#

 When used with

-switch is given the preprocessor sends the rules to the same place it would send preprocessed output.When used with the driver options
+-Mor-MM, specifies a file to write the dependencies to.
+If no-MFswitch is given the preprocessor sends the rules to the same place it would send preprocessed output.When used with the driver options

-overrides the default dependency output file.If
+-MDor-MMD,-MFoverrides the default dependency output file.If

-, then the dependencies are written tostdout
+fileis-, then the dependencies are written tostdout.

 - -MG#